mitsuba-renderer/drjit/docs/unused/dynamic.rst

     );

-It is not necessary to "route" all parameters through :cpp:func:`enoki::vectorize`.
+It is not necessary to "route" all parameters through :cpp:func:`drjit::vectorize`.
 Auxiliary data structures or constants are easily accessible via the lambda capture object using the standard ``[&]`` notation.

 A benchmark